Elvis Amoh: Career

-Amoh signed with Loudoun United FC for the remainder of the 2019 USL season.
-On January 22, 2020, Amoh re-signed with Loudoun for the 2020 USL season.
+Amoh signed with Loudoun United FC for the remainder of the 2019 season.
+On January 22, 2020, Amoh re-signed with Loudoun for the 2020 season.

 On 19 March 2021, Amoh joined USL Championship side Rio Grande Valley FC.
 Amoh led RGV in scoring during their 2021 season.

 Amoh signed with Colorado Springs Switchbacks FC on 21 December 2021.
 On 5 January 2023, Amoh was transferred to Hartford Athletic for an undisclosed transfer fee.
+He became a free agent following Hartford's 2023 season.

+Amoh moved to USL Championship side Detroit City FC on 11 January 2024.
+Detroit declined his contract option following their 2024 season.

+Amoh was signed by USL Championship side Indy Eleven on 7 January 2025, ahead of the 2025 season.
+He made his debut for the club on 15 March 2025 in a 3–1 victory against Miami FC.
+He scored his first goal for the club on 19 April in a 1–3 home loss against Charleston Battery.